001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 > Should demonstrated performance influence the level of performance an agent subsequently requires before terminating computation?

-PS investigates this question by introducing an explicit **performance standard** into the agent execution loop.
+APS investigates this question by introducing an explicit **performance standard** into the agent execution loop.

 ---

 ## 2. Objective vs. Performance Standard

-The central architectural distinction in PS is between an agent's **objective** and its **performance standard**.
+The central architectural distinction in APS is between an agent's **objective** and its **performance standard**.

 Let